-Subject Exam board Qualification taken at end of first year?
-Grade set Art - fine art AQA No A level 7242 AABCDE Business WJEC AS level (All students) A level 1510 AABCDE Biology OCR AS level (All students) A level H420 AABCDE Chemistry Edexcel AS level (All students) A level 9CH0 AABCDE Computing AQA AS level (All students) A level 7517 AABCDE Core Maths AQA AQA Certificate or ne year course 1350 AABCDE Criminology WJEC No Diploma 601/6248/X AABCDE Drama & Theatre Studies WJEC AS level (All students) A level 1690 AABCDE Economics AQA AS level (All students) A level 7136 AABCDE English Language Edexcel No A level 9EN0 AABCDE English Literature Edexcel AS level (All students) A level 9ET0 AABCDE Enterprise & Entrepreneurship ВТЕС Certificate (All students) Extended Certificate DDMP Extended project AQA EPQ one year coul rse 7993 AABCDE Financial Studies LIBF Certificate one year cou AABCDE Fashion and Textiles WJEC AS level (All students) A level 2602 AABCDE Food Science & Nutrition WJEC Certificate (All students) Diploma 4563 DDMP French WJEC AS level (All students) A level 2800 AABCDE Geography CiE AS level (All students) A level 9696 AABCDE Government & Politics Edexcel AS level (All students) A level 9GP01 AABCDE Health and Social BTEC Certificate (All students) Extended Certificate DDMP Health and Social BTEC Diploma DDMP History CiE AS level (All students) A level 9489 AABCDE ICT SQA National Progression Awa rds Р Mathematics AQA AS level (All students) A level 7357 AABCDE Media CiE AS level (All students) A level 9607 AABCDE Music CiE AS level (All students) A level 9703 AABCDE Physical Education Edexcel No A level 9PE0 AABCDE Physics Physics OCR AS level (All students) A level H556 AABCDE Product Design WJEC AS level (All students) A level 1603 AABCDE Psychology AQA AS level (All students) A level 7182 AABCDE Religious Studies WJEC AS level (All students) A level 1120 AABCDE Sociology AQA AS level (All students) A level 7192 AABCDE Spanish AQA AS level (All students) A level 7692 AABCDE Sport BTEC No Extended Certificate DDMP Sport BTEC No Diploma DDMP
+Subject Exam Qualification taken at end Qualification taken at Code Grade set , board of first year? end of second year?
+Art - fine art AQA No A level 7242 AABCDE Business WJEC AS level (All students) A level 1510 AABCDE Biology OCR AS level (All students) A level H420 AABCDE Chemistry Edexcel AS level (All students) A level 9CH0 AABCDE Computing AQA AS level (All students) A level 7517 AABCDE Core Maths AQA AQA Certificate on e year course 1350 AABCDE Criminology WJEC WJEC Certificate Diploma 4543QD AABCDE Drama & Theatre Studies WJEC AS level (All students) A level 1690 AABCDE Economics AQA AS level (All students) A level 7136 AABCDE English Language Edexcel AS level (All students) A level 8ENO/9EN0 AABCDE English Literature Edexcel AS level (All students) A level 8ETO/9ET0 AABCDE Enterprise & BTEC Certificate (All students) Extended Certificate DDMP Entrepreneurship DILC Certificate (All students) Exterided Certificate D DIVIF Extended project AQA EPQ one year cou rse 7993 AABCDE Financial Studies LIBF Certificate one year co urse AABCDE Fashion and Textiles WJEC AS level (All students) A level 2602 AABCDE Food Science & Nutrition WJEC Certificate (All students) Diploma 4563 DDMP French WJEC AS level (All students) A level 2800 AABCDE Geography CiE AS level (All students) A level 9696 AABCDE Government & Politics Edexcel AS level (All students) A level 9GP01 AABCDE Health and Social BTEC Certificate (All students) Extended Certificate DDMP Health and Social BTEC Diploma DDMP History CiE AS level (All students) A level 9489 AABCDE Mathematics AQA AS level (All students) A level 7357 AABCDE Media CiE AS level (All students) A level 9607 AABCDE Music CiE AS level (All students) A level 9483 AABCDE Physical Education Edexcel No A level 9PE0 AABCDE Physics OCR AS level (All students) A level H556 AABCDE Product Design WJEC AS level (All students) A level 1603 AABCDE Psychology AQA AS level (All students) A level 7182 AABCDE Religious Studies WJEC AS level (All students) A level 1120 AABCDE Sociology AQA AS level (All students) A level 7192 AABCDE Spanish AQA AS level (All students) A level 7692 AABCDE Sport BTEC No Extended Certificate DDMP